afirth/blog.camunda.org/content/post/2019/03/camunda-bpm-7110-alpha2-released.md

 ## Cockpit: Delete Variable History

 In the previous alpha, we introduced the possibility to delete historical variables using API calls.
-Now it has become possible to do so directly in Cockpit.
-You can simply specific or all variables from the process history view.
+Now it has become possible to do so directly in cockpit.
+You can delete specific or all variables from the process history view.

+{{< figure class="Delete Variable History" src="historical_deletion.png" alt="Screenshot of the cokckpit variable history view">}}

 You can find more information on how to use this feature [here](https://docs.camunda.org/manual/latest/webapps/cockpit/bpmn/process-history-views/).